 Time for a drink after work at one of King's Bays many clubs.
 Even if you didn't drink, the comfortable furniture and the fact that there was no "submarine smell" meant that you ended up in the club anyway.

 Due to the absence of any light proof rooms, an attempt had been made to seal off the Nucleonics Lab with blankets and use that as a dark room.
 Enter trusty Kodak C-41 processor and fixer and all the other chemicals.
 Problem is...it's black and white.
-The captain wanted color.
+The Captain wanted color.
 We discussed it for a while and I was again commissioned to find a solution.
 The solution was Poloroid's new instant slide film.
 It was 35mm and came in a normal 35mm cartridge.
 Once all 24 photographs were taken, you removed the cartridge and placed it in a special housing that had held the cartridge plus a spot for a developer cartridge.
 Once loaded, you turned a crank (incredibly high tech!) which pulled the film through the developer and then when done, you reset the cranks path (like a socket) and turned the crank the other way to pull the film back into the cartridge.
 After sitting for two minutes, voila' - instant negatives.
 Then you would cut them and place them in the special snapping slide frames.
-The captain was over the moon.
+The Captain was over the moon.
+The bulk of the remaining photographs were developed by the photo lab onboard the tender USS Canopus once we pulled back in to port.

 These photographs, courtesy of shipmate Richard Van Remmen, document the last days of the USS Casimir Pulaski and may very well be the last photographs taken of her when she was a frontline naval warship.
 Here is Pulaski being eased towards the new dry dock by tugboat.